Zanfii/sylris-saves/README.md

 # sylris-saves

-A very generous and somewhat imbalance modification to saving throws in the dnd5e system in FoundryVTT
+A very generous and somewhat imbalanced modification to saving throws in the dnd5e system in FoundryVTT

 `https://raw.githubusercontent.com/Zanfii/sylris-saves/main/module.json`